KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 * Returning by value is bad!
 We make a copy!
 * If we allocate on the heap and return a pointer, who deletes it?

-   * Doesn't compose!
+   * It doesn't compose!
 Can't chain several additions since we're not working with values.

-> Need some way to transfer a value out of scope directly, without copying
+> We need some way to move a value to another scope directly, without copying

 Copying the value out of a function and then deleting the local seems absurd.
-Let's see what we could do already in C++03 to tackle this problem.
+Let's see what already exists in C++03 to tackle this problem.

 ---------------------------------------